 It acts in the following areas to advance the profession and its relationships with government, the wider medical system and the public:

-The Faculty of Radiation Oncology is governed by a Council.
-For details of the current members of the Council see related documents below.
+The Faculty of Radiation Oncology is governed by a Council, which oversees all bodies within the Faculty.

 The Faculty also has committees and working groups for specific operational areas, and Special Interest Groups for professional areas of special interest.